Understanding The French Language Through Their Culture

 “Since 1411 France has had a system in place called the AOC — which stands for “controlled designation of origin” — to keep their food products up to the highest standard.
 France takes great pride and goes to great lengths to guarantee the quality of specialty and regional foods.
 From butter to lavender to lentils to honey, rest assured you’ve got the best and most authentic product if it’s got the AOC seal. “ (www.huffingtonpost.com)

-Your French immersion experience can be taken to a whole new level when mixed with discovering the food, wine, cheese, and culture of France.
+Your French immersion experience can be taken to a whole new level when mixed with discovering the french food, wine, cheese, and culture of France.
 Bon appétit !!
 A votre santé !!